culturecreates/artsdata-data-model/_classes/event.md

 For example, an Event can be assigned the type [http://kg.artsdata.ca/resource/PerformingArtsEvent](http://kg.artsdata.ca/resource/PerformingArtsEvent) showing narrower and broader SKOS concepts.

-This is a WIP - work in progress.
-For the latest changes and edits visit [Google Sheet](https://docs.google.com/spreadsheets/d/1ud_kVTE8C97ZMoe1uYGQ6rW_dodKqsbqiCutLLHO9jo/edit?usp=sharing) to view the pending (not yet published) version of the Artsdata controlled vocabulary and mapping to other vocabularies.
+To suggest edits visit [Google Sheet](https://docs.google.com/spreadsheets/d/1ud_kVTE8C97ZMoe1uYGQ6rW_dodKqsbqiCutLLHO9jo/edit?usp=sharing) to view the version of the Artsdata controlled vocabulary and mapping to other vocabularies.

 Your input is welcome.
 Please click the link in the top nav bar to open an issue.